yukiarimo/yuna-ai/README.md

 Here are some frequently asked questions about Yuna AI.

 ### Future Thoughts
 Yuna AI is a work in progress.
-We are continuously improving and adding new features to make her more intelligent and engaging.
+We continuously improve and add new features to make her more intelligent and engaging.
 We are committed to creating the best AGI in the world, and we need your support to achieve this goal.

 ### GENERAL Q&A
 Q: Will this project always be open-source?
 > Absolutely!
 The code will always be available for your personal use.

 Q: Will Yuna AI will be free?
 > If you plan to use it locally, you can utilize it for free.
-However, suppose you want to avoid setting it up locally.
+However, you may want to avoid setting it up locally.
 In that case, you'll need to pay unless we have enough money to create a free limited demo.

 Q: Do we collect data from local runs?
 > No, your usage is private when you use it locally.
 However, if you choose to share, you can.
 We will collect data to improve the model if you prefer to use our instance.

 Q: Will Yuna always be uncensored?
 > Certainly, Yuna will forever be uncensored for local running.
-It could be a paid option for the server, but anyway, I'm never going to restrict her, even if the world ends.
+It could be a paid option for the server, but I will never restrict her, even if the world ends.

 Q: Will we have an app in the App Store?
 > Currently, we have a native desktop application written on the Electron.
 We also have a native PWA that works offline for mobile devices.
 However, we plan to officially release it in stores once we have enough money.